interval1066/bpe_framework/README.md

  A 100% C++ 17/STL implementation of a Byte Pair Encoding (Tokenization) AI Engine with speed at the foremost of the designer's minds, fully internationalized.
 Future plans include hooks for expansion and additional functionality with Python, other languages.

 #### To Build:
-Create a build directory in the top level bpe_framework Also contains a Code::Blocks project file, other IDEs coming.
+Create a build directory in the top level bpe_framework and issue "cmake ..". then "make".
+Also contains a Code::Blocks project file, other IDEs coming.
 #### The test_bpe application is a comprehensive test program that validates the functionality of the BPE tokenizer implementation in the LM Framework.
 Here's how it works:
 1. Initialization: